ghassani/qc-rizzo-signatures/README.md

 # qc-rizzo-signatures
-Rizzo signatures from un-stripped and older versions of various Qualcomm SoC binaries.
+Rizzo signatures from un-stripped and older versions of various QC SoC binaries.

 You need IDA and the Rizzo plugin to use these.